-“Trauma is the biggest mental health problem of the 21st century and it is the most treatable.”
-Dr. Louis Tinnin, Psychiatrist and Co-Founder of ITR
+“Trauma is the biggest mental health problem of the 21st century and it is the most treatable.” -Dr. Louis Tinnin, Psychiatrist and Co-Founder of ITR

 During ordinary, day-to-day events, our whole brain processes and stores what we experience.
-However, when we have a life-threatening experience or witness another person in such circumstances, our logical brain becomes overwhelmed and executive function (the ability to think our way out of the trauma) fails.
+However, when we have a life-threatening experience or witness another person in such circumstances, our logical brain becomes overwhelmed and executive function (the ability to think our way out of the trauma) goes offline.
 If we cannot fight or flee the situation we go into the freeze and the emotional, robotic part of our brain takes over to help us survive and not feel the pain.
 This is what a healthy body and brain do instinctually and unconsciously during a traumatic experience.
 This is called the Instinctual Trauma Response (ITR).

 Startle, Thwarted Fight/Flight, Freeze, Altered State of Consciousness, Automatic Obedience (Compliance), and Self-Repair.

 Each ITR aspect has body sensations that go along with it.
 The trauma is stored in the body and in the emotional brain.
-Going into the ITR also affects our memory for the event.
+Going into the ITR also affects our memory of the event.
 We may feel that the fragmented memory is “stuck” in the brain going round and round in the brain’s “limbic loop” as if it is still present and about to happen again at any time.
 These bits and pieces of the trauma can become triggers that intrude into life at unexpected times.
 The result can be bewildering and can change how we view ourselves, others, and the world at large.